jorgehcal/Analytical-Programming-Skills/README.md

      recuperating ommited information in dataframes which born from surveys.

-   - Data_Processing&Graphic.py is a Python file where I show how to process the file YourData.xls to obtain the graphic Health_Age_Sex
+   - Data_Processing&Graphic.py is a Python file where I show how to process the file YourData.xls to obtain the interactive file Health_Age_Sex.html.

 Thank you very much for your attention,